Farshid-997/Apace_Kafka-Nodejs/readme.md

-# first run zooker image with dockeeper in the port 2181
+# first run zookeeper image with dockeeper in the port 2181

 ### docker run -p 2181:2181 zookeeper